albertj09/safeguard_project/README.md

-A simple tower defense game based on SFML & C++ created for Games Engineering module.
+A simple tower defense game template based on SFML & C++

 IN ORDER TO BUILD: